 David Talby is a chief technology officer at Pacific AI, helping fast-growing companies apply big data and data science techniques to solve real-world problems in healthcare, life science, and related fields.
 David has extensive experience in building and operating web-scale data science and business platforms, as well as building world-class, agile, distributed teams.
 Previously, he led business operations for Bing Shopping in the US and Europe with Microsoft’s Bing Group and built and ran distributed teams that helped scale Amazon’s financial systems with Amazon in both Seattle and the UK.
 David holds a PhD in computer science and master’s degrees in both computer science and business administration.

 Saif Addin Ellafi is a software developer at John Snow Labs, where he’s the main contributor to Spark NLP.
-A data scientist, forever student, and an extreme sports and gaming enthusiast, Said has a wide experience in problem solving and quality assurance in the banking and finance industry.
+A data scientist, forever student, and an extreme sports and gaming enthusiast, Saif has wide experience in problem solving and quality assurance in the banking and finance industry.

 Paul Parau is a researcher and technical lead of the Recognos Smart Data Platform.
 He specializes in image processing, document layout analysis, and data extraction algorithms.
 Previously, Paul conducted research in the field of network science, with an emphasis on applications in social networks.
 He is currently focusing his research on brain network analysis.